WP-config is one of the most powerful files on your WordPress site, and it plays an important role in how WordPress works behind the scenes.

 A typical default WordPress installation adds a wp_ prefix to all WordPress database table names.
 Some WordPress security experts believe that changing the table prefix can make your WordPress database more secure.

 To do that you, need to change the following line in your WordPress configuration.

 $table_prefix = 'wp_';

-You can override file permissions, if your host has restrictive permissions for all user files.
-Most of you do not need this, but it exists for those who need it.
+WordPress allows you to override file permissions if your host has restrictive permissions for all user files.
+Most users do not need this, but it exists for those who need it.

 define('AUTOSAVE_INTERVAL', 120); // in seconds

-Some posts have 10s, 20s, or even 100 post revisions depending on the blog owner.
+Some articles on your site may have dozens of post revisions depending on how long it took to write them.
 If you think that feature annoys you, then you can limit the number of revisions per post.

 If you do not like this feature, then you can disable it by adding the function below: